Brightest Stars

 Blue-white Vega shines brightest of the three stars in the Summer Triangle.
 It’s the brightest star in the east in the evening on July evenings.
 And it’s the brightest light in the constellation Lyra the Harp.
 Thus Vega is also known as Alpha Lyrae.
 It shines at magnitude +0.03.

-Vega is about 25 light-years away.
-And many people recognize Vega’s constellation, Lyra.
+Vega is located about 25 light-years away from us.
+Many people recognize Vega’s constellation, Lyra.
 This pattern of stars looks like a triangle of stars connected to a parallelogram.

-Skywatchers around the world have a special place in their hearts for this beautiful blue-white star.
-Come to know it, and you will see.
+Skywatchers around the world have a special place in their hearts for the beautiful blue-white star, Vega.
+Come to know it, and you will see why.

 How to see Vega and its constellation